awslabs/aws-deployment-framework/docs/admin-guide.md

 Tag Policies are a feature that allows you to define rules on how tags can be used on AWS resources in your accounts in AWS Organizations.
 You can use Tag Policies to easily adopt a standardized approach for tagging AWS resources.

-You can define your Tagging Policy definition in a file named `tagging-policy.json` and place it in a folder that represents your Organizational Unit within the `adf-bootstrap` folder from the `aws-deployment-framework-bootstrap` repository on the management account .
-Tagging policies can also be applied to single account using the same approach described above for SCPs.
+You can define your Tagging Policy definition in a file named `tagging-policy.json` and place it in a folder that represents your Organizational Unit within the `adf-bootstrap` folder from the `aws-deployment-framework-bootstrap` repository on the management account.
+Tagging policies can also be applied to a single account using the same approach described above for SCPs.

 Tag Policies are available only in an organization that has [all features enabled](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html).